Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Great thoughts speak only to the thoughtful mind, but great actions speak to all mankind."
+> "Insanity: doing the same thing over and over again and expecting different results."
-> — **Theodore Roosevelt**
+> — **Albert Einstein**

 ---

-_Last updated: 29 May 2025 ⏳_
+_Last updated: 30 May 2025 ⏳_